cardano-foundation/CIPs/CIP-0094/README.md

 </tbody>
 </table>

 The transaction carrying the answer metadata must then **be signed using a stake pool operator cold key**.
-Because cold key are not payment keys, this requires specifying an extra required signer on the transaction (transaction's field number 14 as per [Babbage's CDDL](https://github.com/input-output-hk/cardano-ledger/blob/cffa75fdbd800cda60997791e51bf02f2af0c42b/eras/babbage/test-suite/cddl-files/babbage.cddl#L66)).
-The signature shall be produced in an air-gapped environment only.
+Because cold key are not payment keys, it is required to specify an extra required signer on the transaction (transaction's field number 14 as per [Babbage's CDDL](https://github.com/input-output-hk/cardano-ledger/blob/cffa75fdbd800cda60997791e51bf02f2af0c42b/eras/babbage/test-suite/cddl-files/babbage.cddl#L66)) to prevent malicious nodes from potentially propagating transactions without the necessary key witnesses.

+Alternatively, operators that are unable to sign arbitrary transactions due to hardware limitations can opt for stake pool update-registration certificate and attach the transaction metadata to it.
+Because an update-registration requires a signature from the cold key, the extra required signer field is redundant in that situation.

+Regardless of the method, the signature shall be produced in an air-gapped environment only.

 > **Warning**
 >